Beast to Beauty: A Story of Conquering Severe Acne

 At the time I was in school for criminal justice.
 I didn’t have a passion for criminal justice, but I felt I had to pursue education in something (anything) if I wanted to make it as an adult.
 I found myself asking God for direction for my life.
 I decided to leave this path and pursue an Esthetician schooling in order to become a skin therapist.
 During school the students would work on each other but I refused to remove my make-up for fear of being exposed.
 Looking back, I realize that my make-up was fooling nobody, but nevertheless it served as a security blanket for me.
 I was surprised how well I did in school.
 I was never the academic type, but because I was interested in the subject, I graduated with high grades.

 God was calling me to move forward, so I went to work at a plastic surgeons office as a medical esthetician (skin therapist).
 It was there that God worked on my character.
 I grew compassion for those who felt ugly due to severe cases like mine, but I also saw gorgeous people who also suffered with low self-esteem.
-I realized that happiness had little to do with appearance and that balancing the inside is what counted.
+I realized that happiness had little to do with appearance and that balancing the inside and handing our self over to God is what counted.
 After I learned these lessons, I realized that I was bound for something greater and left to start my own business.
-I was scared to death, but my dream was bigger than my fear.
-God was changing my heart.
+I was nervous and scared, but my dream was bigger than my fear.
+God was changing my heart and directing my path.

 One sunny afternoon, I sat poolside reading the popular book, “The Kind Diet” and everything clicked.
-I realized that meat is no friend to those suffering with acne since it is highly acidic and unbalancing to the natural alkaline/acid levels in the body.
+I realized that meat is no friend to those suffering with acne and since it is highly acidic and unbalancing to the natural alkaline/acid levels in the body.
 I began only using non-toxic make-up and body-care products.
-I began to avoid sugar, dairy, and processed foods.
+I began to avoid sugar, dairy, and processed foods for a time.
 I began to understand that my body is as a sponge and will soak up whatever I put in it and on it.
 I went from a Slovak buttered noodle kind of girl to an advocate of clean living.
 Finally, God showed me how to help myself and gave me the power to do it.
 God was changing my body.
-My acne began to get better and for the first time in my life I began to connect my mind, spirit, and body.
-I was finally whole.
-If you ask me what kind of women I am now, I would say that I am perfectly imperfect confident beautiful women.
+My acne began to get better and for the first time in my life.
+I had a great desire to connect beauty with clean eating.
+I decided to attend school in New York at Institute For Integrative Nutrition.
+Looking back God was leading me because I was willing to be lead.
+God truly does input desires and dreams in us to meet another's need.
+If you ask me what kind of women I am now, I would say that I am perfectly imperfect confident beautiful Proverbs 31 women.
+Everyday I am letting the Lord purify me to be that Proverbs 31 lady.
 I am perfect the way I am.
-This is just one chapter of the beginning on my story, I have so much more to tell and one day, I will.
+This is just one chapter of the beginning on my story, I have so much more to tell and one day,